Microsoft 365 connector

 The Microsoft 365 connector gathers data about users from Office 365.

-In order to connect Microsoft 365 to the Neurons Platform, you must create an application in Azure Active Directory first.
-The app must have the following permissions: Organization.Read.All, Directory.Read.All, and Reports.Read.All).
-For information on creating the application, see the article in the Community:
+In order to connect Microsoft 365 to the Neurons Platform, you first need to create an application in Entra ID (formerly Azure AD).
+The app must have the Directory.Read.All, Organization.Read.All, Reports.Read.All, and User.Read permissions, which also need to be approved with Grant admin consent.
+For information on creating the app, see Creating API apps in Entra ID for Microsoft cloud connectors.

 - User's display name